wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

     return number
 </pre>

+REMEMBER: Square brackets are used to reference by value.

 Instead of defining a dictionary, you can use a property of the ASCII character set, in that the Latin alphabet begins from its 65th position for "A" and its 97th character for "a", obtained using the ordinal function:

 <pre>ord('a')  # returns 97